top of page

 • 5 min read

-The vanity is the largest piece of furniture in your bathroom, which means choosing the wrong will impact the way your entire space feels.
+The vanity is the largest piece of furniture in your bathroom, which means choosing the wrong size can throw off the entire room.

-Below are the bathroom vanity sizes I recommend for small bathrooms, including when each one works, and clearance requirements from the National Kitchen & Bath Association you should know before you order anything.
+Below are the bathroom vanity sizes I recommend for small bathrooms, including when each one works and the key NKBA clearance guidelines to know before you order.

 Standard Bathroom Vanity Sizes for Small Bathrooms